ychen-lab/Wnt-positive-adipocyte/README.md

 # A novel Wnt/β-catenin signaling driven adipocyte population that is required for beiging
-Scripts to reproduce the analyses for scRNA-seq and scATAC-seq assays of the manuscript.
+Scripts for scRNA-seq and scATAC-seq analyses of the manuscript.